i-abdullahirshad/gamepadscheck/src/content/articles/controller-works-in-steam-but-not-in-game.md

 Steam detecting your controller tells you Steam can see it.
 It does not tell you what a game outside Steam sees, because Steam has its own input layer.

-Close Steam completely, then open a gamepad mapping test and press every button.
+Close Steam completely, then open a [button mapping test](/button-mapping-test/) and press every button.

 **If the tester detects the controller and buttons register**, your hardware and drivers are fine.
 The problem is between Steam and the game, and the fixes below apply.